 The primary factor driving the budget for Girls Athletic Leadership Schools Denver is student enrollment.
-Enrollment for the 2019-2020 school year was 567.00 funded students.
-Enrollment projected for 2020-2021 is 386.00 funded students.
-The projected decline in enrollment is the result of the Boys School of Denver closure.
-Enrollment was considered when preparing GALS's budget for 2020-2021.
+Enrollment for the 2020-2021 school year was 385.50 funded students (269 funded students at the Middle School and 116.5 funded students at the High School).
+Enrollment projected for 2021-2022 is 384.00 funded students (264 funded students at the Middle School and 120 funded students at the High School).
+This factor was considered when preparing GALS's budget for 2021-2022.